splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-dotnet-k8s.rst

 Ingest traces
 ------------------------------------------------

-To properly ingest trace telemetry data, the attribute ``deployment.environment`` must be onboard the exported traces.
+To ingest trace telemetry data, the attribute ``deployment.environment`` must be onboard the exported traces.
 The following table demonstrates the different methods for setting this attribute:

 .. list-table::
   :header-rows: 1